← Blog

-Sep 9, 2021 | Dr. James Shalaby
+Blog Sep 9, 2021 · Dr. James Shalaby · 4 min read

 Value sets can be extremely useful constructs and are essential components of CDS rules, reporting criteria definitions, and quality measures (eCQM) reporting.
 Unfortunately, they can also be highly challenging to create or maintain even with the best available tools.
 For those of you who are not familiar with a value set, it’s a collection or grouping of codes created to represent a clinical meaning in a specific context.
-For example, a grouping of codes that represent outpatient antihypertensive medications, medications that cause immunosuppression, lab tests for monitoring diabetic glucose control, or problems that might be a consequence of long COVID19.
+For example, a grouping of codes that represent outpatient antihypertensive medications, medications that cause immunosuppression, lab tests for monitoring diabetic glucose control, or problems that might be a consequence of long COVID-19.

 Value Sets in Medications and Labs

-The most complicated clinical domains to create value sets in are medications and labs.
-These are complex because they are “synthetic” clinical domains with complex relationships and attributes that make defining a meaningful and maintainable value set challenging.
-What I mean by synthetic is that these are clinical terminology domains that are human constructs like medication, devices, and lab tests rather than environments that model natural things such as a disease, symptoms, and allergies.
-For example, the medications domain is based on the defining attributes of a medication: Ingredients packaged in a dosage form in specific amounts intended for a particular route(s) of administration.
+For example, the medications domain is based on the defining attributes of a medication: ingredients packaged in a dosage form in specific amounts intended for a particular route(s) of administration.
 Labs are another example where the model is based on analyzing specific substances in specified specimens using specific methodologies done over different timing intervals.
-Labs and medications based value sets are challenging because they require careful thought about how to construct a value set using these attributes and relationships in a way that (a) produces the desired results and (b) is maintainable over time.
+Lab- and medication-based value sets are challenging because they require careful thought about how to construct a value set using these attributes and relationships in a way that (a) produces the desired results and (b) is maintainable over time.

 Maintaining Value Sets